Bioconductor/coursehelper/README.md

 8. Select the newly created instance
 9. (optional) Under Actions, Under Instance State, select `Terminate`.
 If you think you will run the instance again you can leave the instance in a `Stop` state instead of terminating but it is not recommended to leave intermediate AMIs and instances, for cost and space efficiency.
 You can also restart the instance for testing purposes (see below)

-We are now done on the AWS site.

 <a name="testR"></a>
 #### 4. Testing (optional)